How to start a mobile mechanic business: a founder's guide

 Choose your pricing model

 You have two main pricing models to consider: hourly or flat-rate.
 An hourly rate, typically between $75 and $150, is straightforward.
-However, customers often prefer the predictability of flat-rate pricing, where you charge a set amount for a specific job, like a brake replacement.
+Customers often prefer the predictability of flat-rate pricing, where you charge a set amount for a specific job, like a brake replacement.

-To set flat rates, you can use labor guides from services like ALLDATA or Mitchell 1.
+To set flat rates, use labor guides from services like ALLDATA or Mitchell 1.
 These resources provide standard repair times.
-You just multiply that time by your desired hourly rate to get a consistent, competitive price for each job.
+Multiply that time by your desired hourly rate to get a consistent, competitive price for each job.

 Factor in parts and profit

-On top of your labor charge, you will add a markup on parts.
+On top of your labor charge, add a markup on parts.
 A standard practice is to mark up parts by 50% to 100% over your cost.
-For example, if a water pump costs you $80, you would charge the customer between $120 and $160 for the part.
+As an illustrative example, suppose a water pump costs you $80.
+At a 50% to 100% markup, you would charge the customer between $120 and $160 for the part.

-A mistake some new mechanics make is competing only on price.
-This can attract difficult customers and make it hard to stay profitable.
-Instead, research local competitors to understand the market rate, then price your services based on the value and convenience you offer.
+Competing only on price can attract difficult customers and make it hard to stay profitable.
+Research local competitors to understand the market rate, then price your services based on the value and convenience you offer.

 Here are 4 immediate steps to take: